madeindra/indigo/_posts/2020-02-23-guide-to-signal-messenger.markdown

 ---

+For those who want to build their own secure chat app that support Android, iOS, and Desktop clients, Signal is what you are looking for.
+Edward Snowden himself recommended Signal on <a href="https://twitter.com/Snowden/status/986277159252750336">his Twitter</a>.
+Follow this guide to start your journey on making your own signal chat messenger, but please do remember that this guide is meant for a starting point, to make your server even more secure, you need to do some hardening that meet your needs and that will not be covered by the guide.

+---

 What the guide contains?

 - Signal Server setup guide
 - Signal Android setup guide
+- Signal iOS setup guide
 - Signal Desktop setup guide
 - Signal dependency setup guide
 - AWS for Signal setup guide